ZachSyv/Pepper-BFRB-Detector/README.md

 ├── model_fitting.py
 ├── model_testing.py
 └── pepper_runner.py
-Needs to be ran on Linux or a Linux VM.
-Ubuntu is the verified method.

-Python 3 is required

 ## Requirements:
 To run this code, you need to have access to a Linux based system or a Linux VM with Python 3 installed.
 In addition to that you need following python packages: